-- 'none' will not export. - 'cgns' is CGNS format, requires Fun3D to be configured with a CGNS library.
-This format already includes x, y, and z.
-Set these variables to .false. to avoid duplication. - 'fvuns' is FieldView C-binary (Fortran stream) format.
-This format already includes $x,\ y,\ {\rm and}\ z.$ Set these variables to .false. to avoid duplication. - 'VTK' is legacy VTK format. - 'csv' is a comma separated value format. - 'tec' is a single image ASCII tecplot format. - 'raw_ascii' is a single image raw ASCII space separated format.
+- 'none' will not export. - 'cgns' is CGNS format, requires Fun3D to be configured with a CGNS library. - 'fvuns' is FieldView C-binary (Fortran stream) format. - 'VTK' is legacy VTK format. - 'csv' is a comma separated value format. - 'raw_ascii' is a single image raw ASCII space separated format.